Our Instructors

 Adult Program, Youth Program

-Sensei Adam Knowles, 3rd Dan, began training in the year 2000 in the Riverbend area, transferred to the University area in 2002, and began training in the Grandview area since 2006.
-He received his Shodan in May of 2012, his Nidan in May of 2016, and his Sandan in May of 2021.
-He has competed in several tournaments across the province.
+Sensei Adam Knowles, 3rd Dan, began his karate journey in 2000 in the Riverbend area before transferring to the University program in 2002 and eventually joining the Bushido Karate Association’s Grandview program in 2006.
+He earned his Shodan in May 2012, Nidan in May 2016, and Sandan in May 2021.

 Sensei Michael Chmay